k3rielit/pdshell/wbs/README.md

 * Absolute: `C:\absolute\path\`, `\\192.168.0.200\network\path\`

 The `CreateShortcut`/`CreateIcon`/`CreateLink` commands work for executables, regular files, and directories as well.
 They're' just synonyms for the same command.

+The `ExecuteSql` command depends on the ODBC Connector ( [Download](https://dev.mysql.com/downloads/connector/odbc/) ).
+It needs the driver to be specified, it'll be `{MySQL ODBC 8.0 Unicode Driver}` for MySQL 8.0 for example.

 ## TODO